Imagine you wake up tomorrow and your home and country are no longer safe for you and your loved ones.

 4. Donate goods

-When people flee their homes, they often leave with very little.
+When people flee their homes, they often leave with just the clothes on their backs.
 Even after reaching safety, refugees may need essential items to help them start their new lives.

 The West Welcome Wagon is a not-for-profit incorporated organisation providing material aid donations and assistance to asylum seekers in the Australian community.